 Real communication requires something tech culture doesn't value: inefficiency.
 Time spent with no clear output.
 Conversations that wander.
 Silences that aren't awkward, just spacious.

 We're still figuring this out.
 Most days we're better than we were.
-Some days we slip back into our old patterns, two people typing at each other across Slack instead of looking up.
+Some days we slip back into our old patterns, two people messaging each other from different rooms instead of looking up.

 But at least we're aware now.
 At least we're trying.